 What Is A Skin Tag?

-Skin tags in the eyelid aren’t dangerous, they can’t cause serious health problems or turn cancerous.
-However, they can be annoying, cause discomfort if you rub your eyelids, and affect your appearance.
+Skin tags in the eyelid aren’t dangerous, and they can’t cause serious health problems or turn cancerous.
+They are NOT a sign of eyelid cancer or skin cancer.
+However, they can be annoying, cause discomfort if you rub your eyelid, and affect your appearance.

 What Causes Skin Tags?

 A skin tag appears due to excess cell production in the skin, also known as excess skin.
 These factors can make them more likely to appear:

 Genetics: For unknown reasons, some people are more likely to have skin tags than others.
 So if your parents have them, you are more likely to have them too.
 So, you can blame your parents!

 Friction: it could be skin rubbing against jewelry, clothing, or skin rubbing against other skin.
 The area around your eyelids, such as the lash line, is commonly affected by friction every time we smile, blink, or look around.
 It can help if you try and minimize excess skin as it can lead to sensitive skin.

 Hormonal fluctuations: A study performed by Iman Budi Putra of the faculty of dermatology from the University Sumatera Utara in Indonesia.
 It revealed a strong correlation between the levels of leptin, “the satiety hormone,” and skin tags’ appearance.
 Another connected hormone is estrogen.
 When the levels of these hormones drop, your skin is more prone to developing skin tags.

 Pregnancy: As discussed above, any situation that causes hormonal fluctuations (such as pregnancy) can cause skin tags.
 The good thing is that it tends to disappear after the pregnancy period.

 Obesity: Weight gain can increase skin friction amongst skin folds and also cause hormonal imbalances.